ermine-language/ermine-legacy/README.md

-Here Be Dragons.
+Here Be Dragons: ./sbt repl

-./sbt repl
+PS: We aren't maintaining this, but it sure is fun to play with.